The Quran does not simply repeat its prophets. It redistributes them.

 One surah shows that the detail was there and the eye chose darkness.
 The other compresses the verdict into a single breath.

-More than twenty surahs, and it is never the same idol.
+In the many passages devoted to Ibrahim (peace be upon him), the idol does not always take the same form.
 Here it is the fascination with what shines and vanishes.
 There it is a centrality to found when everything trembles.
-Ibrahim (peace be upon him) in the Quran does not break the statues once and for all.
+Ibrahim (peace be upon him) in the Quran does not only break the statues once and for all.
 Each surah places him before a new form of what occupies God’s place.

 ﴿فَلَمَّا أَفَلَ قَالَ لَا أُحِبُّ الْآفِلِينَ﴾